siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 011a Interaction as Phase Accumulation.md

 $$

 All interaction enters through the action in the exponential.
-The background does not destroy the wave.
-It rotates its phase.
+The background rotates the phase of the wave.

 This is especially clear in the double-slit case.
 If two spatial channels experience different interaction backgrounds, represented by $V_1$ and $V_2$,